KasiaMisirli/second-hand-furniture-online-shop/README.md

 ## Tools used

 IKEA's2 is a Ruby application.
-I have also used Sinatra framework, Active Record, Cloudinary, CSS and HTML to build it.
+I have also used Sinatra framework, Active Record, Cloudinary, Carrierwave, CSS and HTML to build it.
 The web app was launched on Heroku and is live for users to enjoy!